wlonk/arcadia/rules/making_characters.rst

 way.
 The difference is this: your choice of social role is constrained in the easy way, and you have *no* choice in the hardcore way.

 For easy character creation, deal each player three social roles; they must choose from among them for their character.
+As there are twelve social roles, this only works with four or fewer players.
+While the game works with five players, I find that that strains matters sometimes, so maybe this is just as well.
+If you are playing with more than four, you can do this in rounds, dealing three to someone and taking the discarded roles and shuffling them back in before dealing three options to the next player.

 For hardcore, deal each player one, and that is who they will play.

 .. sidebar:: Social role and gender